langflow-ai/langflow/docs/help-langflow.md

 - Also don't worry about style rules, there are already automatized tools checking that.

-And if there's any other style or consistency need, I'll ask directly for that, or I'll add commits on top with the needed changes.
+And if there's any other style or consistency needed, I'll ask directly for that, or I'll add commits on top with the needed changes.

 ### Check the code

-- Check and read the code, see if it makes sense, **run it locally** and see if it actually solves the problem.
+- Check and read the code, see if it makes sense, **run it locally** and see if it solves the problem.

-- Then **comment** saying that you did that, that's how I will know you really checked it.
+- Then **comment** saying that you did that, that's how I will know you checked it.

 !!! info
 Unfortunately, we can't simply trust PRs that just have several approvals.

-    Several times it has happened that there are PRs with 3, 5 or more approvals, probably because the description is appealing, but when I check the PRs, they are actually broken, have a bug, or don't solve the problem they claim to solve. 😅
+    Several times it has happened that there are PRs with 3, 5, or more approvals, probably because the description is appealing, but when I check the PRs, they are broken, have a bug, or don't solve the problem they claim to solve. 😅

-    So, it's really important that you actually read and run the code, and let us know in the comments that you did. 🤓
+    So, it's really important that you read and run the code, and let us know in the comments that you did. 🤓

 - If the PR can be simplified in a way, you can ask for that, but there's no need to be too picky, there might be a lot of subjective points of view (and we will have our own as well 🙈), so it's better if you can focus on the fundamental things.